 Be yourself – Transparency is important at Centric and open communication is key.
 Share the issues that you are concerned about – you will get the support needed to help address these issues.

 Take full advantage of the opportunities that Centric has to offer – Centric is an entrepreneurial company and the relatively small size of each team allows for everyone in the business unit to be creative in a way they can make a difference.
 Whether that is in delivering projects, developing new business or leading practice management initiatives (or a combination of the three), there are many ways to add value to the organization.

 Plan to learn new skills – We are in the change management business and it’s important to stay current on the latest trends, technologies and new ways to help our clients

 12. Given that Centric values work-life balance, please share some of your hobbies or special interests outside of work.

 Long distance running is very important to me.
 In fact, I ran my 100th marathon (including 17 ultra-marathons) last April in the Boston Marathon.
-Check out my website to learn more about my road to 100.
 Read this article where I am featured for running my 100th marathon.

 I also enjoy traveling with my wife and three daughters and gardening.